-Pursuant to the United Kingdom Modern Slavery Act of October 2015, Enterprise Rent-A-Car UK Limited, on behalf of itself and wholly owned subsidiary Repair Funding Limited, hereafter referred to jointly as "ERAC," has prepared this statement to detail actions taken to understand potential forced labour and human trafficking risks related to our business and supplier network, and to document the steps taken to mitigate any such risk.
-This statement relates to actions and activities during fiscal year August 1, 2018 - July 31, 2019.
+Pursuant to the United Kingdom Modern Slavery Act 2015, Enterprise Rent-A-Car European Holdings Limited, on behalf of itself and wholly owned subsidiaries Enterprise Rent-A-Car UK Limited and ERAC UK Finance Limited, hereafter referred to jointly as "ERAC," has prepared this statement to detail actions taken to understand potential forced labour and human trafficking risks related to our business and supplier network, and to document the steps taken to mitigate any such risk.
+This statement also includes subsidiaries of Enterprise Rent-A-Car UK Limited, S.H.B Hire Limited and Entegral Holdings Limited.
+This statement relates to actions and activities during financial year August 1, 2021 - July 31, 2022.